A Guide to Self Care on an Airplane

 - Overnight mask: Apply like lotion, and wake up with glowing skin!

 Take your medicine, change your clothes, do whatever you need to do to feel comfortable and ready to catch some zzz’s.
+If you can’t get comfortable, thats ok!
+Take your time, and understand that it is very difficult to be fully content on an airplane.

 Things to do